 "Silk Way West Airlines" Limited Liability Company (the "Company") is a legal entity registered by the State Tax Service under the Ministry of Economy of the Republic of Azerbaijan on 19 January 2012.
-The registered office of the Company is at Heydar Aliyev International Airport, Baku, the Republic of Azerbaijan.
+The address of the Company's registered office is at Heydar Aliyev International Airport, Baku, the Republic of Azerbaijan.

 The principal activity of the Company is the provision of transportation services through scheduled routes and chartered trips through Europe, Asia and America from central hub located in Heydar Aliyev Airport, Baku, the Republic of Azerbaijan.
 The Company provides transportation services in the global market through its representative offices and branches located in different regions of the world.
-Representative offices and branches through which transportation services are provided as of 31 December 2022 and 2021 are listed below:
+Branch and representative offices through which transportation services are provided as of 31 December 2023 and 2022 are listed below: